Andrew Garfield's New Movie Is L.A. Hipster Noir

 under the silver lake joining A24’s class of 2018 as the best films of the year pic.twitter.com/8k4nSAOOrf— iana (@yorgosIanthimos) March 21, 2018

-The new film hits cinemas on June 22.
+The new film hits theaters June 22.
 Check out the trailer below:

 Advertisement